 Ken Calvert (R-Calif.) has served southern California’s 42nd Congressional District in the U.S. House of Representatives since 1992.
-For the first time in three decades, his reelection was less certain in 2022 due to redistricting that now includes the very gay city of Palm Springs, according to The New York Times.
-Having scored a zero on the Human Rights Campaign’s most recent rating of how well members of Congress address issues of interest to the LGBTQ community, in July 2022 the congressman reversed course to vote in favor of a bill recognizing same-sex marriage at the federal level.
-He had Trump’s endorsement again, but won reelection by a very close margin, with 52% of the vote.
+For the first time in three decades, his reelection in 2022 was less certain, according to The New York Times, due to redistricting that includes the very gay city of Palm Springs.
+Having scored a zero on the Human Rights Campaign’s most recent rating of how well members of Congress address issues of interest to the LGBTQ community, the congressman suddenly reversed course in July 2022 to vote in favor of a bill recognizing same-sex marriage at the federal level.
+Still—and with Trump’s endorsement again—he barely won reelection, earning just 52% of the vote.

 Prior to running for office, Calvert worked as a small business owner in the restaurant and real estate industries.
 His real estate company has been accused of corruption on several occasions.
 In 2005, for instance, Calvert and his partner at Ken Calvert Real Properties paid $550,000 for a parcel of land in California that they sold for $985,000—a 79% increase—less than a year later, without making any improvements to the parcel.
 During that year, Calvert sponsored an earmark for an $8-million overhaul and expansion of a freeway interchange 16 miles from the property, as well as an additional $1.5 million for commercial development in the area.

-Both before and after the 2020 presidential election, Calvert helped reinforce the Big Lie, objecting to certifying the Electoral College results and voting against both impeaching Trump for inciting the mob and establishing a special House committee to investigate the insurrection.
+Both before and after the 2020 presidential election, Calvert helped reinforce the Big Lie.
+He also objected to certifying the Electoral College results and voted against both impeaching Trump for inciting the mob and establishing a special House committee to investigate the insurrection.